-- Enable the Create Events from child nodes option to load each node under the root node in the XML file as a separate Event.
+XML: Enable the Create Events from child nodes option to load each node under the root node in the XML file as a separate Event.

 Create Event Types from folders - Enable this option if the prefix path has subdirectories containing files in different formats.
 Hevo reads each subdirectory as a separate Event Type.

 Connect through SSH: Enable this option to connect to Hevo using an SSH tunnel, instead of directly connecting your FTP host to Hevo.
 Read Connecting Through SSH.